English cricket team in South Africa in 2019–20

 The England cricket team toured South Africa from December 2019 to February 2020 to play four Tests, three One Day Internationals (ODIs) and three Twenty20 International (T20I) matches.
 The Test series formed part of the inaugural 2019–2021 ICC World Test Championship.
 Cricket South Africa confirmed the fixtures for the tour in May 2019.

-In September 2019, Cricket South Africa raised concerns about hosting the New Year's Test match at the Newlands Cricket Ground, with regards to financial issues around Western Province Cricket Association's affairs.
+In September 2019, Cricket South Africa raised concerns about hosting the New Year's Test match at the Newlands Cricket Ground, with regard to financial issues around Western Province Cricket Association's affairs.
 The following month, Cricket South Africa confirmed that the venue would host the Test match as planned.
 Ahead of the Test series, South Africa's Vernon Philander announced that the series would be his last before retiring from international cricket.
 In the first Test, England's James Anderson became the ninth cricketer to play in 150 Test matches.
 The third Test of the series was England's 500th to be played overseas.
 England won the Test series 3–1, the first time that the England cricket team had won three Tests on a tour to South Africa since 1913–14.
 South Africa became the first team to be deducted World Test Championship points, after a slow over-rate in the fourth Test.

 For the One Day International series, Cricket South Africa appointed Quinton de Kock as the new captain of their ODI team, replacing Faf du Plessis.
 Du Plessis was also dropped from the ODI squad.
 Quinton de Kock was also named as South Africa's captain for the T20I series.
 The ODI series was drawn 1–1, after the second match was washed out.
 England won the T20I series 2–1.
 The 1,207 runs scored in the T20Is broke the record for the most runs scored in a three-match T20I series.
 The day after the final T20I match, Faf du Plessis announced that he had stepped down as the captain of South Africa's Test and T20I sides.